 It’s that spooky time of year again.
-It can be a challenge to find a comfortable, creative, and work-appropriate costume – especially with teams working remotely.
+It can be a challenge to find comfortable, creative, and work-appropriate Halloween costumes — especially if you’re working remotely.
 But no matter if you’re the newest employee or the leader of a team, everyone can have fun with these costume options below.

 Remember to be mindful if you have meetings or presentations on costumes day.
-Consider choosing costume below that fits your company’s meeting culture and allows you to be confident while you work.
+Consider choosing a costume that fits your company’s meeting culture and allows you to be confident while you work.

 5. Cowboy or Cowgirl

-Pro-tip: Ditch any violent looking props for alternatives like a Sherrif’s pin, a bandana, or a lasso!
+Note: Skip any violent props!
+Opt for alternatives like a Sherrif’s pin, a bandana, or a lasso!